Gold hit a near six-month high, as fears of more corporate defaults in China and the geopolitical tug-of-war in Ukraine hurt equity markets.

 Concerns about China and other developing economies weakened the Australian dollar and currencies closely linked to commodities markets.

 Stocks were little changed Wednesday, as the Dow and the S&P flirted with gains after two a two-day drop.

-U.S. stock index futures signaled a higher open on Wall Street on Friday.
+U.S. stock-index futures pointed to a higher open on Thursday.

 Get the best of CNBC in your inbox